 In this blog, we’re taking a closer look at CPR and breaking down the 7 fundamental steps of this important, life-saving procedure.
 The American CPR Care Association is dedicated to providing high-quality and accessible CPR training to as many people as possible.
 This is why we offer 100 percent online CPR certification and recertification courses.

-With just a few clicks, you can begin learning the essential steps of CPR and other life-saving medical procedures, like First Aid or how to use an automated external defibrillator (AED).
-With our CPR training classes, you’ll have the knowledge, skills, and confidence to respond in the event of an emergency.
+With just a few clicks, you can begin learning the essential steps of CPR or cardiopulmonary resuscitation and other life-saving medical procedures, like First Aid or how to use an automated external defibrillator (AED).
+By starting CPR training classes, you’ll have the knowledge, skills, and confidence to respond in the event of an emergency.